One of the best parts about EPCOT is getting to visit 11 countries in one day (well, sort of)!

 It’s hard to walk through the Germany pavilion and not get lured into Karamell Küche, the bakery sponsored by Werther’s Original classic, and it’s another spot you can grab portable snack that happens to be one of our favorites, Caramel Popcorn for $6.99.

 We’ve always loved Karamell Küche, and we love it even more now that it’s an option for Mobile Order!
 Now we don’t have to wait in line to get our favorite sweet snacks, we can order them in advance!
-And if you happen to visit EPCOT during the holiday season, check the Mobile Order menu or the bakery case here to see if you spot the Gingerbread Caramel Cookie Sandwich for $5.99.
+And over at EPCOT, check the Mobile Order menu or the bakery case here to see if you spot the Gingerbread Caramel Cookie Sandwich for $5.99.
 This has two soft gingerbread cookies with buttercream icing and Werther’s Original caramel, and we have to get one every time we visit here!

 This snack is on the smaller side for this list, but it’ll only cost you $6.50!